eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

 Usage
 -----

-The following steps are required for setting-up this plugin in a specific host:
+The following steps are required for setting up this plugin in a specific host:

 #.
 Add the attribute **_ipmi_ip** in the host definition.
 This attribute is required by the check_ipmi_sensors plugin.
    The attribute :bash:`_ipmi_excluded_sensors` is necessary only when the error :ref:`ipmi_sensor_error` occurs.